-In order to earn a B.A.
-(Honours) in English and American Literature, you will need to obtain 360 UK credits (120 credits per level).
+In order to gain a BA (Honors) English Literature with Linguistics, you will need to obtain 360 UK credits (120 credits per level).
 The content outline is provided in the table that follows.
 Please note that:

 - Compulsory modules must be taken - Optional modules select from a range of identified modules